textext/textext/docs/source/usage/troubleshooting.rst

 In that case follow the information given in the window (in the example given here: open the pdflatex.log in the AppData path).

+Additionally, you have the possibility to display the full Python code traceback.
+This may help to locate more tricky errors in the Python code of the extension.

 .. note::

    The ``stderr`` option is only available when errors have been piped by the